cs573-19s/01-ghd3/README.md

 Project Name:  WPI GitHub Social Network
 ===

 This is a website presenting sample social network in WPI with some GitHub Attributes.
-Users could chosen their teammates based on it.
+Users could chose their teammates based on it.
-There are three main modules including network diagram, GitHub rader chart and an information block.
+There are three main modules including a network diagram, a GitHub rader chart and an information block.
 There are four kinds of graphics primitives.
 The network diagram includes circles and lines.
 The rader chart includes polygons and lines.
-And the information block includes rectangles.
+And the information block includes a rectangle.
-What's more, hover effect and click effect are represented in this project.
+What's more is that hover effects and click effects are represented in this project.

 Working Link